 When conducting the company-run stress test under the Supervisory Severely Adverse Scenario, which, as noted above, incorporates Dodd-Frank Capital Actions, we evaluated and incorporated the principal risks that have been determined to influence us.
-These risks include operational risk, market risk, credit risk, liquidity and funding risk, and strategic risk.
+These risks include operational risk, market risk, credit risk, liquidity risk, model risk and strategic risk.

 Operational Risk.
-The risk of loss resulting from inadequate or failed internal processes, human factors and systems, breaches of technology and information systems, or from external events.
-Also includes fiduciary risk, reputational risk, and litigation risk.
+The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Operational risk includes compliance and technology risks.